mcekwonu/ExtensysPlots/README.md

 4. Installing OriginproPlots within Google Colab, IPython, Jupyter Notebooks, etc.:

-    * After installing OriginproPlots within one of these environments, you may need to reload the Matplotlib style library.
+    * After installing OriginproPlot within one of these environments, you may need to reload the Matplotlib style library.
 For example:

         ```python
-        !pip install OriginproPlots
+        !pip install OriginproPlot
         import matplotlib.pyplot as plt
         plt.style.reload_library()
         plt.style.use('originpro')